PolinaSavelyeva/ImageProcessing/docsSrc/How_Tos/Doing_A_Thing.md

 let outputDirectory = "Full/Path/To/Output/Images/Folder/"
 ```

-Define list of transformations and filters that will be used.
-[Transformations](https://polinasavelyeva.github.io/ImageProcessing/reference/process-transformations.html) type is used to define it:
+Define list of [transformations](https://polinasavelyeva.github.io/ImageProcessing/reference/process-transformations.html) and filters that will be used:

 ```fsharp
 let imageEditorsList = [Darken; Edges; RotationL]